-Jacob Dahlgren (born 1970 in Stockholm) is an intelligent, amusing and visually fascinating artist, whose life and art overlap.
+Jacob Dahlgren (born 1970) is an intelligent, amusing and visually fascinating artist, whose life and art overlap.
 He makes paintings based on striped t-shirts, eats canned food and constructs gaily coloured works of sculpture from the empty cans.
 He can make a sculpture from Ikea clothes hangers or a relief from disposable plastic mugs.
 Saws, pencils and carpenter’s rules turn into art in his thoughts and hands.

 Dahlgren proves, with all his works, that everyday life contains potential for art.
 He refines the everyday experience, reminding us that that it’s worthwhile to take a look around you.
 In a sense, he also carries on the tradition of constructivism, renewing and refreshing it, and leading it into the present day.